michael-collins/DART204/unit3/lesson-5-character-design-and-rigging/exercise-5.md

 ###Exercise 6 - Character Design

-Create the main character of your story outline (character sheet)
+Create the main character of your story outline (including character sheet)